 "The Advance Was Made With the Utmost Enthusiasm"

-After finally driving the Confederates from the bluffs overlooking the Lower Bridge, close to 10,000 Federal troops crossed Antietam Creek and formed on the ridge 300 yards to the east (behind you).
-At approximately 3:00 p.m., a mile-wide battle line of Union soldiers swept forward across the extremely rugged terrain.
-About 2,500 Confederate soldiers and forty cannon awaited their advance.
+After finally driving the Confederates from the bluffs overlooking the Lower Bridge, close to 10,000 Federal troops crossed Antietam Creek and formed for the final push to drive the Confederate army back.
+At approximately 3:00 p.m., a mile-wide battle line of Union soldiers swept forward across the extremely

 Burnside's men moved through a withering fire of artillery and infantry, surging to the Southern

 (2) Over 8,000 Federal troops, commanded by Gen. Ambrose Burnside, formed on the ridge 300 yards to the east.
 At 3:00 p.m. the attack began.
 A few regiments from Gen. Isaac Rodman's division advanced to the high ground 400 yards to the west.
 Col. Harrison Fairchild declared, "We charged over the fence, dislodging them and driving them from their positions down the hill toward the village."